liamcrismani/raspi-database/README.md

-# Raspberry Pi Database project
+# Raspberry Pi Database

-TODO:
-- [ ] refer to Readme best practices
-- [ ] rewrite in imperative language
+## Project overview

 Connect to a Raspberry Pi over SSH, migrate the Chinook database from SQLite to PostgreSQL, slice and dice your data.

-## Project overview

-This project originated as prep for a job interview.
-The first iteration failed.
-Fast forward 7 months, and I am reviving the project.
-Read more in the jupyter notebook TODO: insert github link here.

 ## Project goals

  - Set up a Raspberry Pi (doesn't have to be headless)
  - Load the [Chinook database](https://www.sqlitetutorial.net/sqlite-sample-database/) on SQLite
- - Migrate the data to a PostgreSQL db
+ - Migrate the data to a PostgreSQL database
  - Bonus: plot some data

-To see how these goals have changed, go here TODO: instert gihub link.
+To see how these goals have changed, go [[blog|here]].

 ## Motivation

+This project originated as prep for a job interview.
+I was tasked with preparing a presentation for the interview.
+The presentation topic was set as:

+> A key part of this role will be to support the development and implementation of new data management systems and procedures.
+> Please tell us why this interests you and give us an example of a time when you used skills that will support you in this aspect of the role.

+So I had the bright idea of creating a database project to talk about in my interview.
+Ultimately, the project failed in most aspects as I hit multiple sticking points.
+7 months older and wiser I am revisiting the project.

+This project seeks to explore remote computing, Linux and WSL, SQL databases, Git and GitHub for project management, Bash, and Markdown editing.

-## Limitation and challenges
+## Limitations and challenges

+Full list of personal struggles with this project can be found [[blog|here]].
+TLDR;
+- SHH connection to Raspberry Pi can be tricky if you add unnecessary layers of complexity
+- Trying to create a database from unrelated datasets will make your life difficult

 ## Intended use

+Good if you want to get your feet wet with WSL, SSH to a remote computer, and SQL databases from the command line.

 ## Repo contents

-- Database file
+- Chinook db: database file
-- markdown blog documenting project progress.
+- blog: markdown blog documenting project progress.
 Provides a narrative and example code.
+- process:
+- Chinook-data-viz: notebook that connects to and visualises data from the database

 ## Credits
 **WSL tutorials**